keelancook/missions-center/for-faculty/mission-trips-faculty/prospectus-checklist.md

 ---

-Each year the Center for Great Commission Studies (CGCS) sponsors several mission trips.
+The Center for Great Commission Studies (CGCS) sponsors several mission trips each year.
 We go, literally, around the globe.
-Some of the trips will focus on evangelizing the lost, while others will focus on discipling national leaders to reach their own people.
-Some trips will be to unreached people groups, while others will be to fields that are yielding a great harvest.
-At the center of this variety, however, is a unifying focus: that healthy, reproductive churches be planted among every people group of the world.
-The goal of SEBTS mission trips is primarily to equip students to fulfill their lifetime roles in the Great Commission, and secondarily to assist denominational partners in their strategic task.
-In light of that, professors are encouraged to organize trips in conjunction with denominational partners and their personnel.
-Those wishing to organize trips through other means must seek approval for, and offer justification for, such trips in the mission trip prospectus.
+Some trips will focus on evangelizing the lost, while others will concentrate on discipling national leaders to reach their own people.

-Faculty and adjuncts can submit a proposal for a trip fitting the overall goals and focus of SEBTS mission trips.
-The following prospectus form should be filled out and submitted to the Director of the CGCS.
-All mission trip prospectuses for the upcoming academic year are reviewed by the Director and the Associate Director of the CGCS at the end of the previous Spring semester.
-Therefore, professors must submit their prospectus to the CGCS by the end of the Spring semester.
-This timeline allows professors and students to plan for the trip, for SEBTS to advertise the trip, and for travel agents to find acceptable ticket fares.
-Any questions about how to prepare this mission trip prospectus may be addressed to the CGCS.
+With this detailed prospectus, faculty and adjuncts can submit a finalized proposal for a trip fitting the overall goals and focus of SEBTS mission trips.
+Professors must submit their detailed prospectus to the CGCS at least **four months** before the date of the trip.
+This timeline allows professors and students to plan for the trip, for SEBTS to advertise the trip, and for travel agents to finalize acceptable ticket fares.
+Please address any questions to the CGCS about how to prepare this mission trip prospectus.

 ---